 We must say this is a substantial benefit when you open your bank account in Sweden.
 Usually, setting up a bank account in this country will cost you nothing.
 But with this comes that almost every Swedish banks charge a “maintenance” fee that usually goes around €20/year.

-Are you eligible to open a bank account in Sweden?
+Are you eligible to open a bank account in Sweden in 2023?

 This is an excellent question to ask us as we are lawyers in Sweden.
 We can say that if you check the following, you can open a bank account in this country: